(Incomplete: max_output_tokens)

 Casseroles with raw ingredients added before baking

-If the casserole included raw meat, raw eggs, or other raw components and was not fully cooked, the storage timeline starts only after thorough cooking.
-Undercooked food should not be kept as leftovers in the normal way.
+If the casserole included raw meat, raw eggs, or other raw components and was not fully cooked, the storage timeline starts only after the food is thoroughly cooked.

 These toppings soften in the refrigerator.
-That is a quality issue, not usually a safety issue, but it can make leftovers less appealing after a few days.
+That is usually a quality issue rather than a safety issue, but leftovers may become less appealing after a few days.

 Casseroles made with fresh herbs or greens

-Herbs and delicate greens can wilt quickly and release moisture.
-The casserole may still be safe within the standard window, but texture declines sooner.
+Fresh herbs and delicate greens can wilt quickly and release moisture.
+The casserole may still be safe within the normal window, but texture can decline sooner.

 Gluten-free or dairy-free casseroles

 Ingredient substitutions do not change the basic safety rule.
-They may alter texture, but how long do casseroles last in the fridge remains tied to cooling, temperature, and handling.
+They may alter texture, but how long do casseroles last in the fridge still depends on cooling, temperature, and handling.

-These require more caution because you may not know how long the casserole was out before it reached the refrigerator.
-If the dish sat out at room temperature for more than 2 hours, reduce your confidence in the leftovers, even if the recipe itself would normally last 3 to 4 days.
+These require extra caution because you may not know how long the casserole sat out before it was refrigerated.
+If the dish remained at room temperature for more than 2 hours, reduce your confidence in the leftovers even if the recipe would normally last 3 to 4 days.

 A Simple Storage Timeline for Casserole Leftovers

-If you want a practical guide, use this timeline.
+If you want an easy system, use this timeline:

 Day 0: Cooking day